TonyPhipps/tech-notes/fishing.md

 - Fluorocarbon is the line that is most invisible underwater, while the braided line is the strongest, yet most visible above water.

 # Knots
+- Albright for tying two lines together.
+- Improved Clinch for tying to hook.

 # Rigs